TAB0048/alg-project/README.md

 ## Build Instructions

-To build this project, navigate to the project directory and execuse these commands:
+To build this project, navigate to the project directory and execute these commands:

 ```
 mkdir build